MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ---
 author: josaw1
-description: This topic provides instructions on how to customize and out-of-box provider in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: conceptual
+description: This topic provides an introduction to Distributed Order Management and instructions on how to set it up in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: conceptual